tmobile/jazz-installer/README.md

       then the installer will go for [Installation with existing Network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network).

-      **No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework.**

-      **Please refer [Installation Status](#installation---status) section to know the Installater status.**

     * If Y

       then the installer will go for [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.

-      **No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework.**

-      **Please refer [Installation Status](#installation---status) section to know the Installater status.**

-## Installation - status

-  Note: Installation logs will be collected in nohop.out file.
-This file can be found in  ~/jazz-installer/installscripts/terraform-unix-demo-jazz while installer takes the route of "Full Stack Installation" or in ~/jazz-installer/installscripts/terraform-unix-noinstances-jazz for Installation with existing stack.

-     A. The installer will take around 20-30mins (for a AWS RHEL T2.micro instance) to complete.

-       a.
-To ensure Installation completion, please execute the below statement

-              tail -f nohup.out | grep 'Installation Completed!!!'

-       b.
-On Installation completion - you should be able to see the below text as response to above command:

-              Installation Completed!!!

-       c.
-Then run below statement: to get the Jazz Stack details (Jenkins, Bitbucket, Jazz Web Application URLs)

-            cat settings.txt

-     B. If the installation does not complete in 40 mins or so, please review the nohop.out for any error messages.

 ## Limitations
 * We are creating the stack on us-east-1 region.
 Because us-east-2 has permission issue with s3 Bucket and Cognito resource is not available in us-west-1 region.